AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 -----------------
 - Made the external module custom message definitions work again with the latest build system.
+- Fixed the custom RW in :ref:`simIncludeRW` to store the information regarding u_min in the RW class.

 Version 2.1.4 (Oct.
 1, 2022)